Clinical FAQs

 Can I fly?

-Yes, there is not any evidence that flying affects any aspect of your treatment.
+Yes, there is no evidence that flying affects any aspect of your treatment.

-You should inform your dentist you are having fertility treatment and he will advise you accordingly?
+You should inform your dentist you are having fertility treatment and they will advise you accordingly

 Can I colour my hair?

-Yes, there is not any evidence that colouring your hair affects any aspect of your treatment.
+Yes, there is no evidence that colouring your hair affects any aspect of your treatment.

 After Treatment